-I’ve been living down here in South Carolina for more than two decades now, and there are a few traditional Southern recipes that I’ve learned to make and as a result, wanted to give a real food makeover.
+I’ve been living down here in South Carolina for more than two decades now.
+And there are a few traditional Southern recipes that I’ve learned to make.
+As a result, I’ve wanted to give a few of them a real food makeover.
 One of those is cornbread….but I want to make it sprouted cornbread!

 I’ve been spending some time experimenting with my sprouted wheat and sprouted corn flours and trying to find a cornbread recipe that isn’t too sweet and works well.
 After a few unsuccessful trials, I have finally come up with a recipe that fits the bill.

 I used this tonight with my homemade Chili, and it was really yummy!
 Moist, but not crumbly…and not too sweet either!
-If you prefer a sweeter cornbread, just add 2 more tbsp of Sucanat to sweeten it up a bit!
+If you prefer sweeter cornbread, just add 2 more tbsp of Turbinado or coconut sugar to sweeten it up a bit!
 This would also be great with the Southwestern Chicken Corn Chowder!

 - 1 cup sprouted corn flour